 Roll up, roll up, for the greatest thing your eyes will ever devour.
 A chart where nothing falls and everyone makes a comeback.

 It was God's Plan the year would begin with a 9 week Number One.
 Then Drake released even more singles and topped the charts each time.
-Calvin Harris enjoyed a domination of his own, video streams were added to the mix, and England's World Cup run propelled a 22-year-old oldie straight back to the top, revised chart rules be damned.
+Calvin Harris enjoyed chart dominations of his own, video streams were added to the mix, and England's World Cup run propelled a 22-year-old oldie straight back to the top, revised chart rules be damned.
+The year belonged to movie soundtracks though, thanks to both bearded ladies and a revived Lady Gaga.

 Look, I cannot sugar-coat this.
 The Number One single is what you expect it to be.
 The Number One album is the same as it has been since all this was fields.
 Everyone is teaming up with country stars and the second biggest hit of the week is from a guy called Dave.
 It is official, the charts are trolling us all.